yupengyanguncc/yupengyanguncc.github.io/_pages/about.md

 # 🔥 News
 - **[May.
+2025]** I will be the teaching assistant for the ITCS 5356 Introduction to Machine Learning for Fall 2025.
+- **[May.
+2025]** I will be the teaching assistant for the ITSC 2214 Data Structures and Algorithms for Summer 2025.
+- **[May.
 2025]** I will join the [ur2phd](https://cra.org/ur2phd/for-graduate-students/) graduate student mentor training program.
 - **[Mar.
 2025]** I will be the student mentor for the [Summer Research Experiences for Undergraduates in Computing](https://reu.charlotte.edu/).
 - **[Mar.
 2025]** I have been selected as a volunteer in [ICUAS 2025](https://uasconferences.com/2025_icuas/), and I am tasked with the responsibility of coordinating and executing the setup for the associated [UAV competition](https://uasconferences.com/2025_icuas/unmanned-aerial-vehicle-uav-competition/).
 - **[Jan.
 2025]** One paper on Multi-robot Deadlock Resolution has been accepted to 2025 IEEE International Conference on Robotics & Automation [ICRA' 25](https://2025.ieee-icra.org/).
 - **[Dec.
 2024]** I passed my qualifying exams in UNCC.
+- **[Dec.
+2024]** I will be the teaching assistant for the ITSC 5154 Applied Machine Learning for Spring 2025.
 - **[Aug.
 2024]** I have been selected as volunteer in [IROS 2024](https://iros2024-abudhabi.org/)
 - **[Jul.
 2024]** One paper on Courteous MPC for Autonomous Driving with CBF-inspired Risk Assessment has been accepted to 27th IEEE International Conference on Intelligent Transportation Systems [ITSC' 24](https://ieee-itsc.org/2024/).
 - **[June.
 2024]** One paper on Integrating Online Learning and Connectivity Maintenance for Communication-Aware Multi-Robot Coordination has been accepted to 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems [IROS' 24](https://iros2024-abudhabi.org/).